STEMMechanics/STEMCraft-Core/README.md

 ### 1.1

+-   Graves will now spawn in the nearest safe location on land.
+If there is no suitable location, your items will just be dropped
 -   Coordination action and boss bar now available using `/coord` and `/coordbar`
 -   Trader villagers randomally spawn in survival worlds and keep a running tally of trades
 -   Tons of helper methods for coding features